 How To Verify A Brokers Regulatory Status

-When a broker is licensed and authorized to operate by a regulatory agency, it receives a unique ID number called a license number.
-This license number is usually located at the bottom of every page on the broker’s official website, as most regulatory agencies require.
+The license number is a unique ID number that brokers receive when they are regulated by a regulatory agency.
+It is usually located at the bottom of every page on the broker’s official website, as most regulatory agencies require.

-If you’re having a hard time finding a regulator’s register, an easy way to go about it is by doing a quick search on google.
-Enter the phrase ‘verify (regulatory agency name) license,’ and you should get the link to the page as the first result on google.
+If you’re having a hard time finding a regulator’s register, an easy way to go about it is by doing a quick search on Google.
+Enter the phrase ‘verify (regulatory agency name) license,’ and you should get the link to the regulator’s page as the first result on Google.

 Suppose the broker in question is available on the database; the regulatory agency will provide information about the broker, its owners and executives, the history of its operation, how customers are protected, and other relevant information about the broker.